00ramsey00/Final_Project/README.md

 **Not prices but rates do** — Higher the rates, lower the general public’s 	interest in purchasing a home.

 ### **Any future considerations?**
 **Yes** — consider additional housing price data with more precise filters, include additional Google search terms (currently limited by amount of requests), consider shorter analysis periods with major events removed.
+Also consider filtering by summer or winter.
+Graph consistently shows clear changes into winter of each year.

 ### **Additional Notes:**
 -Though the real estate data contained over 2 million data points, it could still be skewed in terms of whether some states had more data than others or whether more data was collected in specific years than others.